Accessibility covers a potentially wide remit of barriers which could:

 - Impact access to mathematics and statistics support itself.

 This might include:

-- students with maths anxiety, Specific Learning Difficulties (SpLD), Autistic Spectrum Disorder (ASD), sensory impairment, restricted mobility/motor control, mental health, fatigue or pain conditions;
+- barriers experienced by students with maths anxiety, Specific Learning Difficulties (SpLD), Autistic Spectrum Disorder (ASD), sensory impairment, restricted mobility/motor control, mental health, fatigue or pain conditions;

 - widening participation considerations or